mui/material-ui/docs/pages/blog/mui-material-v5-3.md

 It would be better if developers can read the props and create a custom style without knowing what key they should use.

-Luckily, it is now possible in v5 to do that because of the new style engine powered by emotion.
+Fortunately, it is now possible in v5 because of the new style engine powered by emotion.
 Theming is simpler and more flexible.
-You only need to know the component's slot name and then provide an object for static overrides or a callback for dynamic style.
+You only need to know the component's slot name and then provide an **object** (static overrides) or a **callback** (dynamic overrides).

 ## Using callback in `styleOverrides`

 The callback gives you the `props` that the slot received.
 Most of the time, you would use:

 - `props.ownerState`: the combination of runtime props and internal states.
-- `props.theme`: the theme you provide to `<ThemeProvider theme={yourTheme}>` or the default theme.
+- `props.theme`: the object you provide to `ThemeProvider` or the default one.

 ```jsx
 import { ThemeProvider, createTheme } from '@mui/material/styles';